kdeldycke/awesome-engineering-team-management/readme.md

 ### Holidays

-- [Should we take a few long holidays, or lots of short ones?](http://timharford.com/2019/09/should-we-take-a-few-long-holidays-or-lots-of-short-ones/) - TL;DR: short ones.
+- [Should we take a few long holidays, or lots of short ones?](http://timharford.com/2019/09/should-we-take-a-few-long-holidays-or-lots-of-short-ones/) - Short ones.
 “Reason one: holiday memories tend to depend not on how long the holiday was, but on the intensity of the experiences.
 Reason two: a change of activity can be a spur to creativity.
 Reason three for taking a short break: if we need rest to prevent exhaustion, a single, long vacation won't do the trick.”

 ### Stress

 - [The Toxic Handler: Organizational Hero — and Casualty](https://www.companiesalive.com/toxichandlers-healthandhealing-lifecoaching-miami-leadershiptraining.htm) - “toxic handler, a manager who voluntarily shoulders the sadness, frustration, bitterness, and anger that are endemic to organizational life.
 Although toxic handlers may be found at every level in organizations, many work near the top”.
 - [Manager Energy Drain](https://larahogan.me/blog/manager-energy-drain/) - “How do I handle how tired I am as a manager?
 1. Defrag your calendar; 2.
 Delegate messy and unscoped projects; 3.
 Say no.”
-- [How Slack Harms Projects](https://www.silasreinagel.com/blog/2019/08/12/how-slack-harms-projects/) - TL;DR: “promote a false sense of urgency, destroy focus, allow for bypassing project prioritization, strip away essential business context, encourage poorly thought-out communication”.
+- [How Slack Harms Projects](https://www.silasreinagel.com/blog/2019/08/12/how-slack-harms-projects/) - “Promote a false sense of urgency, destroy focus, allow for bypassing project prioritization, strip away essential business context, encourage poorly thought-out communication”.
 To remediate this, see [How to Use Slack and Not Go Crazy](https://pspdfkit.com/blog/2018/how-to-use-slack-and-not-go-crazy/) article.
 - [Examples of harassments](https://news.ycombinator.com/item?id=21856352) - How a jealous boss, who felt either betrayed or ridiculed, bullied a capable employee to force him out.
 Don't be that kind of asshole boss.

 ### Burnout